 I am concerned about dementia care, and would like to help you/ contribute to this site.
 How can I do that?

 Great!
-Please write to us, and let’s discuss.
+Please do note that we do not accept content writing from others, but if you have some other ideas/ suggestions, please write to us, and let’s discuss.
 Contact us: Contact information/ form page.

 More questions?
 Contact us using the Contact information/ form page.